marc-mabe/php-enum/README.md

 $enumSet = $enumSet->without(UserStatus::DELETED());

-// Tests if an enumerator exists (by value or by instance)
+// Test if an enumerator exists (by value or by instance)
 $enumSet->has(UserStatus::INACTIVE); // bool